RD EMI Neutralizer Power Filter

 Why should we care about high frequencies?

 Human hearing is limited to 20 kHz, we cannot hear higher.
-When young, we hear higher frequencies, as we age, the hearable frequency decreases.
+At young age, we hear higher frequencies, as we become older, the audible frequency decreases.
 We cannot hear 1 MHz, for example, but we can and do hear low frequencies modulated on the high ones.
-Radio uses this principle called amplitude modulation: we hear low frequencies modulated on high frequencies transmitted through air—AM broadcasting.
-Just as through air, high frequencies are transmitted by power lines.
+Radio uses this principle, which is called amplitude modulation: We hear low frequencies modulated on high frequencies transmitted through air—AM broadcasting.
+Just like through air, high frequencies are transmitted by power lines.

 Hum, buzz, noise is omnipresent.
-In electrical engineering, it is a signal corresponding to acoustic noise or visual noise (large grain in digital photos or videos).
+In electrical engineering, it designates a signal corresponding to acoustic noise or visual noise (large grain in digital photos or videos).
 EMI Neutralizer significantly reduces electromagnetic interference, or noise, coming from the grid.
-The tiniest details in music, otherwise hidden in the noise area, come forward.
+The tiniest details in music, otherwise hidden in the noise area, can then come forward.

 Isn’t the wiring at a house supposed to stop any possible overvoltage?